 Walk -in service is available every afternoon for our mental health service.

 The Health center does administer the allergy shots.
-The cost is $5.00 per visit.
+The cost is $10.00 per injection.
 However, the health center does not do allergy testing nor prescribe treatment.
 Therefore students must bring their own medication from their private doctor.
 It is stored in the Health center and appointments are made for the nurse to administer the allergy shots.

 If Norris Health Center is closed, you need to visit a facility specified by your health insurance plan.
 You are responsible for services obtained outside of Norris Health Center.
 It is a good idea to carry a copy of your insurance card with you in case of emergencies.